XxFallenAngelxX/Prey-ModForge/Prey ModForge/README.md

 This script is designed to help modders of the game Prey (2017) by modifying specific XML files to adjust recycle values.
 The script creates a new mod with user-specified multipliers for the recycle values and saves the modified files in a new folder, preserving the original database files.

 ## Folder Structure
-Ensure the following folder structure is present within the `ModdingTemplate` directory:
+Ensure the following folder structure is present within the `Prey ModForge` directory:

-ModdingTemplate
+Prey ModForge
 ├── Database
 │   └── Libs
 │       └── EntityArchetypes